jgaa/restc-cpp/doc/Tutorial.md

     // Add a request to the queue of the io-service in the rest client instance rest_client->Process([&](Context& ctx) {
-        // Here we are again in a co-routine, running in a worker-thread.
+        // Here we are again in a co-routine, now in our own thread.

         // Asynchronously connect to a server trough a HTTP proxy and fetch some data. auto reply = RequestBuilder(ctx)